catzy007/catzy007.github.io/posts/2023-11-19-my-journey-upgrading-homelab/content.md

 	<div class="col-sm-3"></div>
 </div>

 The first thing that I did is to upgrade the RAM.
-Fortunately Lenovo M900 has 4 slots of DDR4 RAM which is already populated with a single stick of DDR4 4 GB RAM, and fortunately for me, I have 3 sticks of DDR4 4 GB lying around making the total system memory to 16 GB which is enough for my use cases, unless I play around with AI and require
+Lenovo M900 has 4 slots of DDR4 RAM which is already populated with a single stick of DDR4 4 GB RAM, and fortunately for me, I have 3 sticks of DDR4 4 GB lying around making the total system memory to 16 GB which is enough for my use cases, unless I play around with AI and require